Tencent/nf-tencentcloud/README.md

   }
   ```

--After the configuration is complete, you can use COS storage anywhere in the process and configuration, such as:
+- After the configuration is complete, you can use COS storage anywhere in the process and configuration, such as:
   ```groovy
   workDir = "cos://test-bucket-1258888888/nextflow/workdir"
   ```